Depression Interactive Interpreter

 What is the Geriatric Depression Scale?

 The Geriatric Depression Scale (GDS) was developed by Jerome Yesavage, T. L. Brink, and colleagues (1982, 1983) specifically to address the unique challenges of measuring depression in older adults.
 Traditional depression scales often conflate somatic symptoms (fatigue, sleep problems, weight changes) with medical illness common in older patients, leading to false positives.
-The GDS was designed to minimize somatic items and focus on psychological and behavioral aspects of depression.
+The GDS was designed to minimize somatic items and focus on psychological and behavioural aspects of depression.

 The original GDS contains 30 items.
 The GDS-15 Short Form, developed by Sheikh and Yesavage (1986), uses 15 yes/no questions, making it faster and suitable for patients with mild cognitive impairment.
 Each question is answered Yes or No; 10 items score 1 point for "Yes" and 5 items score 1 point for "No" (positive items are reverse-scored).
 Total scores range from 0 to 15.